kit-kch/psoc-xip-bootloader/README.md

 Run the script using `python neorv_sh.py`.

-At bootloader start, you have 8 seconds to *poke* the bootloader and prevent it from jumping to the application.
+At bootloader start, you have 5 seconds to *poke* the bootloader and prevent it from jumping to the application.
 There are two ways of doing this:
 - Reset the processor.
 It starts in bootloader mode.
 Start the CLI script.
 It always sends a *poke* command at startup.
 - If the CLI is already running, reset the processor and execute the *poke* command within 8 seconds.

 The implemented commands are:

 - help: Shows help information
-- demo: Writes at the flash base address the 64-byte blinky demo.
-Default base address is 0x400000.
 - erase_sector *address*: Erases a flash sector by address.
 Default sector size is 64KBytes.
 - execute: Executes the program from flash stored at the base address using the XIP module.
 - flash_read *address* *length*: Dumps the data at the specified address, for the specified length, on screen.